vocdoni/davinci-node/api/README.md

 The `censusOrigin` specifies the origin type of the census used in the request.
 This attribute allows the API to determine how the census data should be processed or verified.
 It can be:
  - `1` –> CensusOriginMerkleTree: Indicates that the census is derived from a Merkle Tree structure.
 This is typically used when the census data is represented as cryptographic proofs for membership verification.
- - `2` -> CensusOriginCSP: Indicates that the census is provided by a Census Service Provider (CSP).
+ - `2` -> CensusOriginCSP: Indicates that the census is provided by a Credential Service Providers (CSP).
 This origin is commonly used when the census data is managed by an external trusted provider.